craigduncanlab/singlecell/genome_sizes.md

  - "most [genome] assemblers output a “mosaic” genome sequence that arbitrarily alternates between parental alleles8. " (Ref 1)
  - 'Human genomes are typically assembled as consensus sequences that lack information on parental haplotypes.'
 (Ref 2)
  - "Many approaches, however, generate either an unphased or only partially resolved representation of a diploid genome, in which polymorphisms are detected but not assigned to one or the other of the homologous chromosomes."
 (Ref 2).

+Be aware that the term 'haplotype' can refer to all of the DNA material inherited from a single parent organism (as above) or it can refer to alleles, traits or even single nucleotide polymorphisms that tend to exist together (often related to a parent, but not necessarily).
+[Wiki Ref](https://en.wikipedia.org/wiki/Haplotype)

 In some ways, the definition of a 'genome' should not be equated to the work done when sequencing that actual genetic material found in an organism's cells (which is larger and more varied than the broader concept of the genome).